 The Magnolia Plantation & Gardens has a zoo & nature center.
 It also has a conservatory and a garden center.
 And it has a gift shop and Peacock Cafe.
 These are all included under the price of general admission.
 Adult admission prices are $20.00, kids 6-12, $10.00, and kids 5 and under free.
 There are additional tours that cost more.
-There is a plantation house tour, a nature tram tour, nature boat tour, and a slavery to freedom tour.
+There is a plantation house tour, a nature tram tour, a nature boat tour, and a slavery to freedom tour.
 Due to Covid-19, we did not take part of these tours, but the one that would interest us more would be the nature boat tour.
-The boat tour is a 45 minute boat ride that explores the plantation’s 125 acre of rice fields and allows for closeup wildlife viewing.
+The boat tour is a 45-minute boat ride that explores the plantation’s 125 acres of rice fields and allows for close-up wildlife viewing.

 Learn More About the Audubon Swamp

 There is also the Audubon Swamp.
 We did buy a ticket for this activity.
 Here you can walk the 60 acres of boardwalks & bridges to view local birds, reptiles, and other mammals.
 This is a very humid experience especially when it’s hot outside.
 We got a chance to see Egrets, Anhinga, turtles, silk spiders, dragonflies, and alligators.
 We would not recommend the Audubon Swamp as you can see these animals in nature preserves throughout the Lowcountry for free and in less humid areas.
 But if you do go, consider going in the fall or winter otherwise bring plenty of water and sunscreen.